-What can you do in the Kruger National Park?
+Best things to do in Kruger National Park?

-The main reason to visit the Kruger National Park is of course doing a safari and watching fascinating wildlife.
+The main reason to visit the Kruger National Park is of course taking a safari and watching fascinating wildlife.
 However, there are a few different ways to do it.

 Self driving or going with a guide